-Demonstrators hold up signs supporting abortion rights, trying to draw the attention of passing drivers at the corner of Lomas and Fourth Street at an event organized by Planned Parenthood on Tuesday, May 3, 2022.
+Demonstrators hold up signs supporting abortion rights on May 3, 2022.
 (Photo by Shelby Wyatt for Source NM)

 WASHINGTON — A Texas judge could decide as soon as next month whether to force the U.S. Food and Drug Administration to pull its two-decade-old approval of the abortion pill, which accounts for more than half of pregnancy terminations in the United States.

 A nationwide injunction in the case, as requested by anti-abortion groups, would deny abortion medication even in states where abortion is legal and affect millions of individuals’ reproductive rights decisions.
 The legal fight is viewed as likely to eventually make its way to the Supreme Court, which in 2022 overturned the landmark Roe v.
 Wade decision that legalized abortion rights.